dbist/smartsense-chef/README.md

 1. Use jdk cookbook https://github.com/agileorbit-cookbooks/java/blob/master/.kitchen.yml
 2. Use template file for hst-server.ini
 3. Separate cookbook for hst and hst agent
+4. Add Chef spec
 5. Do I need a gateway?
 6. Need SSL certificate
 7. Replace hard-coded smartsense*.deb file with URL of the local repo, good for now as it does not require internet connection but for deployment, need to replace with remote_file
 8. Make recipes indempotant!
-10. TestKitchen
+9. TestKitchen
-11. make sure requirements are met by SmartSense package and not included in chef recipe.
+10. make sure requirements are met by SmartSense package and not included in chef recipe.

 Requirements
 ============